learn-co-curriculum/phase-0-html-issue-bot-9000-lab/README.md

    completed.
 No errors or warnings to show."
 8. Not only is the document now W3C-valid, it no longer looks weird

-### Submitting the Lab

-When your document is valid, go to the terminal and type:

-`rspec`
+### Wrapping Up

-Since you're verifying the HTML structure via W3C, the test here is not robust at all.
+When your document is valid, go to the terminal and type `rspec`.
+Since the goal of this assignment is to practce verifying the HTML structure via W3C, the test in this lab is only checking that an `index.html` file exists.

 ## Resources